 Can I release part of the pledge?

-You can request that a portion of your Pledged Metal collateralising a Loan be released from the pledge, provided the release does not cause the LTV to rise above the Agreed LTV, which is the LTV at loan commencement as set out in the Loan Particulars.
+You can request that some of the Pledged Metal bars collateralising a Loan be released from the pledge, provided the release does not cause the LTV to rise above the Agreed LTV, which is the LTV at loan commencement as set out in the Loan Particulars.
+Note that a pledge applies to whole bars only, which means that you cannot release part of a bar from the pledge.

 Can I borrow using both gold and silver as Security for my Loan?